asztyber/DXC25_SLIDe/README.md

         return fault_detection, fault_isolation, cyber_detection, cyber_isolation
 ```

+#### Example Participant Implementation with Neural Network
+Example using neural network for residual generator was provided in ExampleDiagnosisSystemNN.py.
+To run the neural network example, add tensorflow, scikit-learn, and joblib to the requirements.txt file.

 ### Input and Output
 - **Input File**: specify file name in the command line
 ```